 Modern Historic Downtown Atlanta

-Central Atlanta Progress (CAP) and the Atlanta Downtown Improvement District (ADID) in collaboration with the City of Atlanta, Office of Design, Department of Planning and Community Development have teamed up to research and evaluate the history of Downtown Atlanta relative to extant built environment resources for the purpose of documenting Downtown Atlanta’s development generally between 1958 and 1988.
+Central Atlanta Progress (CAP) and the Atlanta Downtown Improvement District (ADID) in collaboration with the City of Atlanta, Office of Design, Department of Planning and Community Development have researched, documented and studied Downtown Atlanta’s 'modern era' development.

-To learn more about this growth and the resulting built environment, read Modern Downtown Atlanta, an approachable, well-illustrated booklet that documents the history of Downtown Atlanta as it was booming into the economic powerhouse it is today.
+To learn more about Downtown's growth during this timeframe and the resulting built environment, download Modern Downtown Atlanta, an easy-to-read, well-illustrated booklet that documents the history of Atlanta as it was booming into the economic powerhouse it is today.
 Modern Downtown Atlanta was written by Patrick Sullivan and Dr. Karcheik Sims-Alvarado and designed by New South Associates, Inc.

 This Downtown Contemporary Historic Resources Survey has been financed in part with Federal funds from the National Park Service, U.S. Department of the Interior through the Historic Preservation Division of the Georgia Department of Natural Resources.
 However, the contents and opinions do not necessarily reflect the view or policies of the Department of the Interior of the Georgia Department of Natural Resources, nor does the mention of trade names, commercial products, or consultants constitute endorsement or recommendation by these agencies.
 This program received Federal financial assistance for the identification and protection of historic properties.
 Under Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, and the Age Discrimination Act of 1975, as amended, the U.S. Department of the Interior prohibits discrimination on the basis of race, color, national origin, age, gender, or disability in its federally-assisted programs.
 If you believe you have been discriminated against in any program, activity, or facility as described above, or if you desire further information, please write to: Office for Equal Opportunity, National Park Service, 1849 C Street, N.W., Washington, D.C., 20240.